 How long the payment takes to make depends on the type of payment and when you authorise us to make it.

-Faster payments have no cut-off times – these operate 24 hours a day 7 days a week.
+Single-currency Sterling faster payments have no cut-off times – these operate 24 hours a day 7 days a week.
 If you authorise a payment using Faster Payments, we’ll make it on the same day, even on public holidays and weekends.

 We will start to process other types of payments on the same working day, but if you send the authorisation after 2 p.m.
 London time or at the weekend or on a public holiday, we’ll start processing it on the next working day.

 If you’re making a payment in sterling to another sterling account in the UK, the payment will reach the recipient no later than the end of the next working day.